Axelrod-Python/Axelrod/docs/contributing.rst

 Once you have done that (**and you need to do this even if you have added a strategy to an already existing file**), you need to add the class itself to one of the following lists::

     basic_strategies
-    strategies
+    ordinary_strategies
     cheating_strategies

-You will most probably be adding the strategy to one of :code:`strategies` or :code:`cheating_strategies`.
+You will most probably be adding the strategy to one of :code:`ordinary_strategies` or :code:`cheating_strategies`.
 If you are unsure take a look at the section: `Is your strategy honest?`_.

 For :code:`TitForTat` this looks like::